More about the USS changes

 UCU are willing to agree to changes and have repeatedly put forward their own specifications for change.
 However, we are not willing to agree to the present changes, which we believe go far further than is necessary to safeguard USS.

-Our negotiators and their actuarial advisors have consistently maintained that our employers' full specification of imposed changes goes much further than is necessary just to safeguard USS.
-Our negotiators firmly believe that further concessions can be achieved and are affordable from the massive 6.35% "buffer" (excess of income over outgoings) that is now built into USS.
+Our negotiators firmly believe that further concessions can be achieved and are affordable from the "buffer" that is now built into USS.
 But what better time could there ever be for our employers and politicians to play on deficit fear and national sacrifice to force through disproportionate changes regardless, on the way to a privatised, low-overheads HE sector?

 Note: some of the documents on this webpage are in PDF format.
 In order to view a PDF you will need Adobe Acrobat Reader